-The high voltage (TB2) terminal block on the MFD and VELOX boilers & water heaters with NURO controls requires one hot lead (L1), one neutral (N), and a ground lead (G) for 120 VAC, single phase 60Hz 120VAC electrical supply.
-This terminal block (TB2) also contains drycontact relays with a maximum voltage rating of 120VAC and 1/2 Amp maximum current capacity.
+The high voltage (TB2) terminal block on the VELOX water heaters with NURO controls requires one hot lead (L1), one neutral (N), and a ground lead (G) for 120 VAC, single phase 60Hz 120VAC electrical supply.
+This terminal block (TB2) also contains dry-contact relays with a maximum voltage rating of 120VAC and 1/2 Amp maximum current capacity.
 Incorrect wiring can result in equipment damage, injury, or death.